Pentagon admits 250 Americans who wanted to leave Afghanistan are stranded

 US military admits several hundred Americans who wanted to leave Afghanistan are stranded after country’s exit

-Joe Biden certain to be face criticism over US nationals ‘left behind’
+Joe Biden certain to face criticism over US nationals ‘left behind’

 The Pentagon has admitted that as many as 250 Americans who wanted to leave Kabul are stranded there, as the US flew its final evacuation from Afghanistan and ended a 20-year presence.